People

 Ben Doyle

-Since joining Chambers in May 2018, Ben has developed a busy practice across a broad range of civil and commercial work, with a particular focus on property and commercial law.
+Ben has a busy practice across a range of civil work, with a particular focus on property and commercial disputes.
+Ben’s practice is deliberately broad as Ben regularly acts in matters that involve multiple areas of law.

-Before embarking on his legal career, Ben co-founded an award-winning start-up company in Switzerland.
+Before embarking on his legal career, Ben read History at St John’s College, Cambridge, and co-founded an award-winning start-up company in Switzerland.
 He believes that his experiences in the business world help him to approach cases in a commercial way and to give practical advice.

 Further information